kurron/terraform-aws-vpc/README.md

 # Tips and Tricks

+## Debugging
+The `debug` folder contains files that can be used to test out local changes to the module.
+Edit `backend.cfg` and `configuration.tf` to your liking and then run `debug/debug-module.sh` to test your changes.

 ## Subnet Ranges
 The module automatically detects the number of availability zones in the region and installs both public and a private subnet in each zone.
 When specifying